ubuntudroid/litho-kotlin/README.md

 A simple project showing how to set up an Android project to work with Kotlin AND Litho.

 ## Gist
-Apart from the default Kotlin and Litho setup two changes are important:
+Apart from the regular Kotlin and Litho setup two changes are important:

 In your app module's `build.gradle`: